 How Bidfood Foodservice cut its parking fines

-Bidfood Foodservice was incurring avoidable costs and wanted to pinpoint savings opportunities.
-FleetWave stepped up to the task with a powerful database that helped cut its parking fines by 15-20%.
+FleetWave stepped up to the task with a powerful database that helped reduce parking fines by around 20%

 Bidfood is one of the UK’s leading food service companies.
 Its Fleet Support team, based in Galashiels, manages a large portfolio of trucks, cars, fork lift trucks and sundry mechanical handling equipment.

-However, there was an increasingly need to have all information more readily available.
-The databases it had in place weren’t flexible enough to cope with demand and it was felt it would be impractical to develop them further.
+However, there was an increasing need to have all information more readily available.
+The database it had in place wasn’t flexible enough to cope with demand and it was felt it would be impractical to develop them further.

 At the same time, the company had recognised that it was receiving a large amount of penalty charge notices (PCNs) when making deliveries.
 Reducing these notices would save substantial amounts of money so Bidfood wanted a system that could help it better understand savings opportunities and integrate with existing business systems.